ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis_tune/tune_redis.md

 * `io-thread`:
   * Redis is mostly single threaded and usually threading reads doesn't help much.
   * Redis documentation advises to use default value because if you need more threads, sharding redis or using pipeline > 1 is a better way to add parallelism.
+  * Note that by default threading is disabled with the value of 4 which interpreted as setting io-threads to one.